Theatre Royal Stratford East: History

 The theatre came under threat with the construction of the Stratford shopping centre in the 1970s, but was saved by a public campaign and protected in June 1972 by English Heritage with a Grade II* listing.
 Money remained short, and the manager, Gerry Raffles, only managed redecoration and replacements as cash became available.
 In 2001, following a successful Heritage Lottery Fund bid, all of the theatre's front of house and backstage areas were refurbished as part of the Olympiad's Stratford Cultural Quarter project.

-In 1990, TRSE scored a massive hit with the premiere of Five Guys Named Moe, which immediately transferred to the West End and won the Olivier Award for Best Entertainment.
+In 1990 the musical Five Guys Named Moe became a huge hit, transferring to the West End and winning the Olivier Award for Best Entertainment.
 The show has been produced all over the world, including Broadway, and continues to be revived regularly.
-In 2004, TRSE made history by having the first British Black musical, The Big Life, transfer to London's West End, where it played at the Apollo Theatre.
+In 2004The Big Life became the first Black British musical to transfer to London's West End, where it played at the Apollo Theatre.
 In 2005, the theatre produced a musical version of the cult Jamaican film The Harder They Come – famous for its reggae soundtrack, which also transferred to the West End.
 This production was written by the film director Perry Henzel and was one of the most successful productions in the theatre's history.

-In 2018, Nadia Fall became artistic director.
+In 2016, the theatre rebranded to simply Stratford East moving into a new contemporary age.